 - Pay attention to your surroundings when using electronics on the streets, subways & buses.
 Don't TUNE yourself out.
 DON'T WALK AND TEXT.

 - Don't display electronics when not in use.
 Avoid becoming a victim of "Apple Picking."
 View this short P.S.A. from the NYPD.

 - Change the color of your earphones from "White" to any other color.
 White earphones usually indicates that you have an APPLE DEVICE which is an attractive target for thieves.

-- Avoid traveling through parks after dark.
+- Avoid traveling or short cuts through parks after dark.

 - Before entering your apartment building, have your keys ready.
 Don't hold doors for anyone whom you don't know.

 - If you observe anyone acting in a suspicious manner, or if you feel threatened in any way, call the police immediately by dialing 911.

 - Please remember there is a free, on-demand evening shuttle service for the Morningside area offered through Via every evening until 3:00 a.m.
 Please visit the Columbia Transportation website for further information, hours of operation, boundaries, getting a promo code and the Via App.